 Ron Rivlin, May 11, 2016

-Unfortunately for the thieves, they managed to only steal seven out of the set of 10 prints (for those who are interested, they made it out with the beef, vegetable, tomato, onion, green pea, chicken noodle, and black bean cans), so the value of the incomplete set of prints is undoubtedly significantly less than it would have been had they managed to steal the final three prints in the famous Andy Warhol set.
+Unfortunately for the thieves, they managed to only steal seven out of the set of 10 prints (for those who are interested, they made it out with the beef, vegetable, tomato, onion, green pea, chicken noodle, and black bean cans), so the value of the incomplete set of prints is undoubtedly significantly less than it would have been had they managed to steal the final three prints in the set.

-The theft of the famous Andy Warhol paintings is speculated to have occurred sometime between 5 p.m. on Wednesday, March 6, and 8:45 a.m. the following morning, according to Lisa Cox, a spokesperson for the investigating police department.
+The theft of the famous Andy Warhol prints is speculated to have occurred sometime between 5 p.m. on Wednesday, March 6, and 8:45 a.m. the following morning, according to Lisa Cox, a spokesperson for the investigating police department.
 The museum, however, does not have overnight security, which is why the specific time of the theft is unknown, and also why the police and museum staff seem to have very little in the way of leads or evidence.

 When the museum opened up the following day at 8:45 a.m., the employees noticed that something in the museum was missing, seven out of 10 of Andy Warhol’s prints.
 Both the Springfield Police Department and the FBI’s art crime unit were on the scene of the crime.

-Ron Rivlin, the owner of Revolver, an art gallery that specializes in Andy Warhol’s art, spoke on the prints of the soup, saying that there were 250 prints of each variant of Campbell’s Soup which brings up the print number to a total of 2,500 prints.
+Ron Rivlin, the owner of Revolver, an art gallery that specializes in Andy Warhol’s art, spoke on the prints of the soup, saying that there were 250 prints of each variant of Campbell’s Soup which brings up the print number to a total of 2,500.
 He went on to say that the stolen Andy Warhol prints would be rather difficult to sell at auctions and galleries.
 Rivlin spoke from experience, telling the story of when he was approached by a group of people last year, offering to sell him nine of Andy Warhol’s prints that had been swapped out for reproductions and stolen from Los Angeles.

 Ron Rivlin spoke on how selling the paintings of Andy Warhol will go for the thieves.